Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/selecting_editing.rst

 Converting to Text Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Using an existing text-block, you can convert it to an object from the Text editors header, select :menuselection:`Edit --> Text to 3D Object`, *One Object* or *One Object per Line* depending on your needs.
+Using an existing text data-block, you can convert it to an object from the Text editors header, select :menuselection:`Edit --> Text to 3D Object`, *One Object* or *One Object per Line* depending on your needs.